datacarpentry/astronomy-python/_episodes/07-plot.md

 teaching: 55
 exercises: 30
 questions:
-- "How do we make a compelling visualization that tells a story?"
+- What elements make a compelling visualization that authentically reports scientific results ready for scientific presentation and publication?
+- What tools and techinques are available to save time on creating presentation and publication-worthy figures?

 objectives:
 - "Design a figure that tells a compelling story."